csaid/csaid.github.io/_posts/2026-06-03-dr-oz-as-cms-administrator.md

 Multiple CMS career staffers say he has been [good for morale](https://www.washingtonpost.com/health/2025/12/13/mehmet-dr-oz-cms-leadership/), even though they disapprove of the Trump administration overall.

 But while he may be smart and fun, what is he doing with the insurance systems he administers?
 Let’s take each of them in turn.
-As we’ll see, Oz is a surprisingly competent and serious administrator whose agenda is coherent and often defensible.
+As we’ll see, Oz is a surprisingly competent and serious administrator whose agenda is coherent and at times defensible.

 ### Traditional Medicare
 Traditional Medicare is “fee for service”, meaning doctors and other healthcare providers are paid for each service they provide.
 In practice, this can encourage providers to do [more care than the patient needs](https://kffhealthnews.org/medicare/health-202-expensive-useless-medical-care).
 For example, a patient with back pain might receive extra scans, additional consultations, and more follow-up appointments than are truly needed.